tim-kuiper/tim-kuiper.github.io/cv.md

 <br>

 # Profile
-* Driven engineer with nearly 7 years of experience working in medium-sized private cloud environments, with a focus on Linux and Kubernetes
+* Driven engineer with nearly 7 years of experience working in medium-sized private cloud environments, with a focus on Linux and Containerization
+* Loves working with everything containers
-* Skilled in standardizing automation practices within complex infrastructures
+* Skilled in standardizing automation practices within complex infrastructures and environments
-* Wants to keep learning by keeping up to date with the newest tech in cloud-native land
+* Tries to keep up on all the new stuff by reading up on the k8s blog, learnk8s.io, kubernetes architect, kubesploit etc
-* Looking for opportunities to help and improve businesses with their IT infrastructure as a DevOps/Platform/SR/Software engineer with a focus on Kubernetes and Linux
+* Looking for opportunities to help and improve businesses with their IT infrastructure as a DevOps/Platform/SR/Software engineer with a focus on Kubernetes and Linux.
+* In my spare time I like to try out new stuff, mostly on my homelab.
+I will try to do more (public) projects in the future so please check out my Github repository.
+I already created a simple cryptocurrency trading bot in Python, the project is open source so please use it if you're interested!

 <br>

 # Certifications
+- Kubernetes Cloud Native Security Associate - 2025
+- Kubernetes Cloud Native Associate - 2025
 - Red Hat Certified Specialist in Containers - 2024
 - AWS Certified Cloud Practitioner - 2024
 - Hashicorp Terraform Certificied Associate - 2024